genebarker/debian/README.md

 root@debian:~# wget -N https://github.com/genebarker/debian/raw/master/bsdeb && chmod 755 bsdeb
 ```
 4. Retrieve your desired `server.conf` file to the same
-   (or run the script to retrieve a bare-bones example config).
+   (or run the script to retrieve base starter config).
 5. Update `server.conf` with desired settings.
 6. Run `bsdeb` script.

+Note: For VPS's like linode, use caution when disabling root access to
+SSH.
+Make sure you setup a non-admin user to avoid locking yourself out.

 ## Design goals